 The internet gives a business the power to compete on a global level.
 Gone are the days when your only competitor was the other shop across the road.
 If you sell your products or services on a website, you have the power to quickly expand beyond your country’s borders, without spending millions of dollars on opening new physical stores.

 Even more, Google has recently changed the way it displays websites internationally.
 You can no longer see the results in another country by simply visiting its Google version.
-Instead, you have to go through the search settings and select the country and language.
-This shows Google’s interest to make results more relevant by location, so it’s more important than ever to get everything right!
+Instead, you have to go through the search settings and select the specific country and language.
+This shows Google’s interest to make search results more relevant by location, so it’s more important than ever to get everything right!

-- Technical SEO & Hreflang Related Issues
+- Technical Multilingual SEO & Hreflang Related Issues

 - Bad Implementation of the rel=”alternate” and hreflang Attributes

 - Conflicts, Bad Implementation and Confusion Regarding the rel=”canonical” Tag